loomio/loomio_help/content/user_manual/groups/settings/index.md

 ## Raise proposals

 This allows anyone in your group to start a proposal within a thread.
-When this box is deselected only group coordinators will be able to raise proposals.
+When this box is deselected only group admin will be able to raise proposals.

 ## Vote on proposals

 This allows everyone in your group to state their position on proposals.
-When it is deselected only group coordinators will be able to state their position on proposals.
+When it is deselected only group admin will be able to state their position on proposals.

 # Deactivating/archiving a group